 Figure 2 b-e, The axes should be labeled and units indicated.
 Consider reformatting these figures.
 The current versions make visual separation of the lines hard to detect.

-Working on this. . .
+Done.

 Lines 361-364.
 The topic of this sentence should be elaborated upon to more fully point out the limitations of the study and appropriate inference.
 Say how much the estimates of forest loss and niche shifts may be overestimated.

-See the following note.
+Please see the response to the next comment.

 365-370 These sentences are a bit of bait and switch.
 Yes, readers will agree that SDM based on FIA may not fully represent the realized niche of tree species.
 However, some of your argument hinges on the magnitude of the error that is made by using FIA.
 I think your paper way over states that error.
 The paper would have more impact if you were careful to emphasize the limitations of the data sets for this analysis and say that the degree to which FIA leads to SDM error is not knowable with available data sets.

-I believe the reviewer possibly overstates the case for limitations.
-There is strong support for changes since EuroAmerican settlement, both in vegetation-climate relationships, in the spatial extent of vegetation cover, and in pollen-vegetation relationships in the region, indicating a long-term shift in vegetation representation in climate space.
-However, we have qualified the statements made in this section, and added a short paragraph pointing to the potential effects of the choice of climate normal as well.

-Some of these apparent shifts in climate niches may be due to differences in sampling design rather than to actual shifts in species distributions.
-In particular, the FIA dataset may be underrepresenting tree distributions in unforested or semi-forested regions.
-If so, estimates of forest loss (fig_nums('gain_loss', display='cite')) and niche shifts (Figures 4 & 5) may be overestimated, in particular along the warmest and driest region of the tree distributions in the Midwest.
-Regardless of cause, the differences between the PLS and FIA tree distributions are important for distributional modeling because FIA data provides the most detailed and most widely used source of tree distributional data over the entire contiguous United States (Bell et al. 2014, Nieto-Lugilde et al. 2015, Wang et al. 2016).
-Hence, any incompleteness in the representation of realized climate niches based on FIA data that are affecting this study should also affect ecological assessments that are based on FIA data.
-As improvements in remote sensing and statistical reconstructions of past forested landscapes improve it may become possible to fully explore this issue, but at present the extent of the problem is unclear, although this contribution points to possible effects of incomplete sampling.

-Artifacts of the choice of climate normal (1995 - 2014) for the modern data mean an exaggerated effect for tmax, however, supplemental analysis shows that the patterns of change for the other variables, tmin, tdiff and pann remain robust.
-Analysis using pollen-based climate reconstruction shows significant shifts in pollen-climate relationships (Jacques et al. 2008) following Euro-American settlement in the region providing further support that modern vegetaton-climate relationships have changed since settlement.
+We have created a standalone section in the Discussion (and the various sensitivity analyses described above) that more fully works through these points.
+Our takeaway message here is that the limitations are real and need considering, but do not detract from the main finding that historic land use and climate changes in this region have been large and have interacted to alter tree-climate relationships.

-Referee 3
+Referee 3:

-Referee 3 was most critical of the paper.
+Goring and Williams investigated the overall distribution changes and relative influence of historic land use and climate change on these changes in the upper Midwestern United States.
+This is an interesting topic because climate change has been changing tree species distribution, meanwhile land use change may be interacting with climate change to compound, confound, or contract these changes.
+However, the manuscript is not very compelling for several reasons:

+We thank the reviewer for these comments and hope that the revised manuscript addresses these concerns.

 Firstly, its rigor and clarity do not meet the standards for Ecology Letters.
 For example,

 Title: The authors used the upper Midwestern United States throughout the manuscript.
 But why the authors used the northern United States in the title?

-We have changed this throughout the paper.
+See response to Reviewer 2. e have changed the title to ‘upper Midwestern United States’.